Planning for Year-End Giving

 As you plan for the end of the calendar year charitable giving, we remind you of the following:

-The CARES (Coronavirus Aid, Relief, and Economic Security) Act, passed in March of 2020 expanded charitable giving incentives and allows taxpayers who take the standard deduction to claim an additional deduction up to $300.00 of charitable contributions to organizations such as St. Ignatius Loyola.
+The CARES Act, passed in March of 2020 and extended through 2021 expanded charitable giving incentives and allows taxpayers who take the standard deduction to claim an additional deduction up to $300.00 of charitable contributions to organizations such as St. Ignatius Loyola.
 For those who do itemize your deductions, the law allows you to deduct up to 100% of your adjusted gross income in 2020 for charitable giving.

 Donating Appreciated Securities

-The CARES Act did temporarily suspend required minimum distributions for the 2020 tax year.
-However, if you are 70 ½ or older, you can still make a tax-free gift up to $100,000 from your IRA in 2020.
+Qualified charitable distribution (QCD) rules allow individuals aged 70.5 to transfer up to $100,000 each year from their IRA to charity.
+Making a QCD allows you to avoid an increase in taxable income.
 You pay no income taxes on your gift.
 Your donation does not count as income and so it may reduce your annual income level.